Download eBooks & Wiring Diagrams (FREE)

 2.3 - Gaskets

-There is a good chance that when you connect two NPT fittings together that there will be a leak between them.
-(We had 3 leaks in our own van).
+There is a good chance that when you connect two NPT fittings together, there will be a leak between them.
+(We had three leaks in our own van).
 These leaks happen because the tip of the male connection isn’t compressing properly against the base of the female fitting.
 That’s why we recommend picking up a pack of rubber ring gaskets.

 How to use: Fit a single ring gasket inside the female end and insert the male end.
 Ensure there is a solid compression onto the rubber ring.